Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

 The first storage shelf that is created for a material is automatically set as primary.
 You can subsequently create other storage shelves and set them as primary by clicking the *is primary storage* checkbox.

 Storage shelves can be created, edited, and deleted.
-Bear in mind, though, that you cannot delete a storage shelf where postings have already been made, as all posting information is kept in the system.
+Bear in mind, though, that you cannot delete a storage if where postings have already been made, as all posting information is kept in the system.
 For detailed information, see [Check the posting history](../Operation/03_CheckPostingHistory.md).